IzK-ArcOS/ArcOS-Releases/README.md

 # ArcOSv3 (was WebOSv3)

-The Operating System Environment, or OSE, build in Electron, running under Windows.
+The Operating System Environment, or OSE, build in Electron, running under Windows or Linux.

 Think of it as the olden days when Windows ran on top of MS-DOS.
 ArcOS runs on top of Windows or linux in the same way.
 You start ArcOS from the start menu, and you are off.